byteface/pypals/README.md

 c=xml - change the config file to be xml

 c=txt - change the config file to be txt

+d - generate a docs file inside the given pypals folder that list out all the commands you have created. (once you create a docs file for a pypal, it will auto update every time you create a new command. so don't edit it manually or you will lose your changes.)

 ## CLI